 Mental health awareness in South Africa is limited.
 The government does little to raise awareness and understanding of mental health issues.
 Moreover, public psychiatric services are underfunded.
 There are numerous excellent private practitioners, but they are prohibitively expensive for the average South African.
 Health insurance is vital to access these services.

-In a 2021 poll by UNICEF South Africa, 65 percent of young people surveyed stated that they had mental health problems.
+A poll by UNICEF South Africa found that 65 percent of young people surveyed stated that they had mental health problems.
 Roughly 20 percent did not know where to get help, and 18 percent said they were afraid of how they would be perceived.

-There are a number of non-profit organisations working hard to raise awareness and provide resources.
-The most prominent of these is the South African Depression and Anxiety Group (SADAG), which runs a toll-free helpline manned by trained volunteer counsellors.
-This includes a 24-hour suicide hotline.
+Several non-profit organisations are working hard to raise awareness and provide resources.
+The most prominent of these is the South African Depression and Anxiety Group (SADAG), which runs a toll-free helpline manned by trained volunteer counsellors, including a 24-hour suicide hotline.

 SADAG volunteers can provide callers with immediate support as well as referrals to important resources, including SADAG-run support groups and free or low-cost therapy.
 For callers with access to medical aid or other funding, they can also recommend private practitioners.